Trustless verifiable data infrastructure powered by zero-knowledge proofs

 forge build

-then navigate to vlayer directory within the selected example and run the following command:
+Next, navigate to vlayer directory, and run the following command:

 bun install